 P95 vs N95 Masks – That’s A Wrap!

-So now you fully understand what the mask descriptions harp about on product pages.
+Through this N95 vs P95 comparison post, we got down to the nitty-gritty of this topic.
+Now you should fully understand what the mask mask descriptions harps about on product pages.
 Get a proper mask which suits your requirements.
 An ill-fitting mask is worse than not wearing one at all.
 Ask why!
 Since, a mask which does not give a good seal gives only a fractional protection.
 Its akin to flushing your money down the drain to wear such a mask.
 Carefully read product descriptions and read reviews from multiple users spanned across many months.
 This is the safest way to get a true idea about a product.

 For Coronavirus, a surgical mask is sufficient but they do not fit very well.
 A cup shaped N95 Mask can do the trick.